FAQ

 Q: When can I apply and how soon will I know I have been accepted?

-A: The application is now open and the deadline for Fall 2024 is January 15th, 2024.
+A: The application for the 2025 – 2026 academic year will be live in mid September and the deadline is December 1, 2024.
 We encourage you to apply as soon as possible.
 If you have questions about the application process and timelines, please email meng@seas.ucla.edu with your inquiry.
 Applicants will be notified of admission decisions by email.
 Applicants may also check their status through the Online Decision Status for Graduate Admission.

 Please refrain from contacting our office regarding admission decisions.
 While the school of engineering may send a courtesy email with a recommendation of admission, only official notification from the dean of the UCLA Graduate Division constitutes approval of admission.

-A: Courses begin on campus in fall 2022.
-The degree is meant to be completed in one calendar year (fall, winter, spring and summer).
-Deferrals are considered on a case-by-case basis.
+A: The degree is meant to be completed in one calendar year (fall, winter, spring and summer).

 Q: How does the admissions process work at UCLA?